 Other than not being unable to visit all the distilleries or all the scenic locations easily, the other disadvantage/thing to note if you don't have a car on Islay is the availability of food services.
 Many restaurants are not open on Monday, and most of the local convenience stores (e.g. Spar Port Charlotte, Mini Mart Port Askaig) close around 5 pm (they usually also close around noon for lunch).
 You either need to make sure you have brought food to cook at your accommodation or stay in one of the bigger towns (Bowmore or Port Ellen) where you can walk to more options (or access to the CoOp).
-You often won't find anywhere open for breakfast unless you're staying at a Bed and Breakfast or Hotel, so make sure you have a backup plan as, without a car, you cant easily find somewhere else to eat, as, of course, the buses don't run after 5 pm.
+You often won't find anywhere open for breakfast unless you're staying at a Bed and Breakfast or Hotel, so make sure you have a backup plan as, without a car, you can't easily find somewhere else to eat.

 Islay Maps and Photographic Prints

 Whisky Gifts, Wall Art and Man Cave Decor.
 Made By Whisky Lovers For Whisky Lovers